Tomaszgom/JavaDemoProject/README.md

 # Java Demo Project by Tomasz Gomoradzki

-Java Demo Project is stand alone, self explanatory desktop application that should be considered as programming portfolio.
-It consist of several projects, all gathered and shared on GitHub within one application to present extensive sample of my programming skills.
+Java Demo Project is stand alone, self explanatory desktop application.
+It consist of several functionally separate sub-projects, including Project Scheduler, 2D video game, Threads presentation and more.
+All deployed within one consistent user interface, designed especially to present extensive sample of my programming skills.
+App guides user through each module with comprehensive descriptions, explaining the use and implemented concepts.

-Feel invied to watch project video presentation available at YouTube: https://www.youtube.com/user/gosston/videos
+Application gives good idea of my base skills and familiarity of crucial java programming concepts in compact way.

 To launch the Demo project go to src/main/java/com/start and run Main class.